Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 #### Mengapa butuh waktu yang sangat lama sebelum lazer dapat menggantikan stable sebagai versi rilis utama?

-While osu! may seem like a simple game, there are hundreds on hundreds of features and systems that users have come to rely on.
-Depending on who you ask, lazer may have been in a fully playable state for years now, or it may be missing countless features.

-Walaupun osu! sekilas terlihat seperti permainan yang sederhana, terdapat sangat banyak fitur dan sistem yang membuat osu! berjalan di belakang layar.
-Tergantung dari sudut pandang masing-masing, osu! dapat
+Walaupun osu! sekilas terlihat seperti permainan yang sederhana, terdapat sangat banyak fitur dan sistem yang mendukung keberjalanan osu! di belakang layar.
+Tergantung dari sudut pandang masing-masing, osu! dapat dianggap sebagai permainan yang dapat dimainkan atau yang masih jauh dari kata rampung.

 Another area which has taken a huge amount of effort is historical preservation — making sure that beatmaps behave exactly as they should, including edge cases that weren't originally planned for. osu! is a vibrant ecosystem and users have taken liberty to extend the game far beyond its planned extents, and we are trying our best to embrace and support this going forward.